 Landesmuseum Mainz: reliefs from the gate at Kastrich: (left) legionaries attending a ceremony; (right) Winged Victory holding a palm branch, symbol of victory, and an oak wreath, an honorary reward which was presented to the legionary who had saved the life of a fellow soldier in battle

-In 1982, during the construction of a group of luxury apartments with a commanding view over Mainz, the remains of the eastern gate of Kastrich were unearthed.
+In 1982, during the construction of a group of luxury apartments with a commanding view over Mainz, the remains of the eastern gate of Kastrich were discovered.
 The reliefs which were carved in the pedestals of (lost) columns were moved to the local museum, while the bare walls of the gate remained in situ.
 The gate is dated after 70 AD, when a widespread revolt of German (Batavian) tribes destroyed the town and caused damage to the fortress.

 The reliefs are rudely sculptured and they show they were commissioned by military men.
-The depiction of the prisoners is very crude probably because they were taken prisoner at the end of a hard-won battle; one does not see the compassion with which the same subject was treated in Arco di Settimio Severo in Rome.
+The depiction of the Germans is very crude probably because they were taken prisoner at the end of a hard-won battle; one does not see the compassion with which the same subject was treated in Arco di Settimio Severo in Rome.
 The reliefs might have celebrated the victory by Emperor Domitian over the Chatti, a bellicose German tribe who lived north of the Taunus Mountains in 83 AD.
 The victory was instrumental to securing a wide strip of territory on the right bank of the Rhine and eventually the control of Agri Decumates, the region between the Upper Rhine and the Upper Danube.
 No evidence of a celebratory inscription was found, but that is not surprising because the memory of Domitian was damned and all references to him were deleted.

 The new fortress had a bath establishment which was supplied with water by an aqueduct having a length of five miles.
 The pillars were built in opus caementicium and they were most likely faced with slabs of sandstone.
-Today the site of the remaining pillars is very evocative and it brings to mind some sections of Via Appia Antica which are flanked with opus caementicium structures of ancient mausoleums.
+Today the site of the remaining pillars is very evocative and it brings to mind some sections of Via Appia Antica which are flanked by opus caementicium structures of ancient mausoleums.